US Flag - fm USfamily.net

 • 232, July: ERA 1103 Announced - scan of selected pages from the ERA Orbiter newsletter of February 1953 with links to supporting information.
 Thanks to Curt Nelson for the newsletter.

 • 231, June: Quicksilver - A Shadowbox Story.
-LeRoy Larson wrote this story with editing by Lowell Benson.
+Leroy Larson wrote this story with editing by Lowell Benson.

 • 230, May: Listing of documents and pictures now archived at the Charles Babbage Institute and the Lawshe Memorial Museum.
 This paper includes a summary of the Sperry-UNISYS Photo Club history.